MAKING THE PRODUCTS THAT SOCIETY NEEDS

 In just three months we installed 6 new plants in the UK, Germany, France and the USA and are now producing 1 Million bottles of hand sanitiser every month.

 Alcohol based disinfectant has long been recognised by the scientific and medical communities as the simplest and most effective way of destroying both viruses and bacteria when soap and water is not readily available (ref 1).
 The viruses and bacteria do not build up resistance (ref 2), meaning that no matter how often you use it, the cleansing effect will be just as good.
 Even where soap and water is available, alcohol provides an additional deep clean of viruses and bacteria that is quick and convenient.
 Its use is standard procedure in health care environments and hospitals.
 And although the virus associated with Covid-19 is new, a study by Swiss and German scientists concludes the effectiveness of the alcohol at killing it (ref 3)

-At the core of our sanitiser is our own high purity ethanol , which is manufactured under strictly controlled conditions to meet the specialist requirements of pharmaceutical, medical and other applications.
+At the core of our sanitiser is our own high purity ethanol , which is manufactured to meet the specialist requirements of healthcare environments.
 Our product is free of impurities seen in many agricultural sources of IPA

 In contrast with many suppliers, we formulate our sanitiser hand gel with 75% alcohol, as advised by The World Health Organisation (ref 5), the US FDA, and health services in Europe.
 This ensures that it is effective in eliminating 99.9% of viruses and bacteria.
 It also ensures that, after use, it evaporates quickly, and leaves hands feeling clean and dry.